 The Mobilizing Community Systems study is a collaboration among four universities and involves primary care training in ASD, universal screening using the Smart Early Screener for Autism and Communication Disorders, tracking of referrals and their uptake, and early intervention training, which are all supported by a web-based platform.

 For service providers

-Early detection of autism has historically relied on screening through a primary care physician, but childcare settings have tremendous potential for increasing early recognition of ASD in very young children, especially in underserved communities.The CURE Autism Screening in Child Care Centers study will demonstrate the feasibility of toddler ASD screening in childcare settings located in the Philadelphia Promise Zone.
+Early detection of autism has historically relied on screening through a primary care physician, but childcare settings have tremendous potential for increasing early recognition of autism in very young children, especially in underserved communities.The CURE Autism Screening in Child Care Centers study will demonstrate the feasibility of toddler autism screening in childcare settings located in the Philadelphia Promise Zone.